-Turbo VPN is a China-based, mobile-only service that enjoys a lot of popularity on Android and iOS.
-Considering the domicile of this particular service (and the fact that it only runs on mobile devices) that may stop a lot of you in your tracks right now.
+Turbo VPN is a China-based service that enjoys a lot of popularity on Android and iOS.
+Considering the domicile of this particular service, that may stop a lot of you in your tracks right now.
 If so: we recommend an alternative provider based in a country less hostile towards privacy like NordVPN.

 That’s mostly because of the free version, and it’s no surprise.
 Few providers out there give you unlimited bandwidth and 9 servers in 8 countries with no strings attached.
 Well, aside from the annoying ads and no access to Netflix.